-Th e Offering Common stock offered by Everbridge 6,250,000 shares Common stock offered by the selling stockholders 1,250,000 shares Total common stock offered 7,500,000 shares Total common stock to be outstanding after this offering 26,923,604 shares Over-allotment option offered by certain of the selling stockholders 1,125,000 shares Use of proceeds We estimate that we will receive net proceeds of approximately \$66.3 million, based on the initial public offering price of \$12.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+Th e Offering Common stock offered by Everbridge 6,250,000 shares Common stock offered by the selling stockholders 1,250,000 shares Total common stock offered 7,500,000 shares Total common stock to be outstanding after this offering 26,923,604 shares Over-allotment option offered by certain of the selling stockholders 1,125,000 shares Use of proceeds We estimate that we will receive net proceeds of approximately \$66.3 million, assuming an initial public offering price of \$12.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
 The principal purposes of this offering are to increase our financial flexibility, create a public market for our common stock, and facilitate our future access to the capital markets.
 We expect to use the net proceeds of this offering for working capital and other general corporate purposes.
 We also intend to use approximately \$10.8 million of the net proceeds to pay all outstanding principal and interest under our revolving line of credit and term loan with Western Alliance Bank.
 We may use a portion of the proceeds from this offering for acquisitions or strategic investments in complementary businesses or technologies, although we do not currently have any plans for any such acquisitions or investments.
 These expectations are subject to change.
 We will not receive any of the proceeds from the sale of shares to be offered by the selling stockholders.
 See "Use of Proceeds" for additional information.
 Risk factors See "Risk Factors" and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
-NASDAQ Global Market Symbol "EVBG"
+Proposed NASDAQ Global Market Symbol "EVBG"